Mizux/rftg/README.md

 http://riograndegames.com/getFile.php?id=393
 http://riograndegames.com/getFile.php?id=506
 http://riograndegames.com/getFile.php?id=1813
+# Introduction
+This is a program to play Race for the Galaxy against AI players.

-# Authors
+## Authors
 This program was created by Keldon Jones <keldon@keldon.net>.
-Many useful improvements, especially to the GUI, were made by B. Nordli
+Many useful improvements, especially to the GUI, were made by B. Nordli.
-<BGG user borgemik>.

-# Dependencies
+## Dependencies
-* CMAKE >= 2.8
+* CMAKE >= 2.LICENSE8
 * MYSQL
 * GTK2

-# Compilation
+## Compilation

 ```sh
 cmake -S. -Bbuild
 cmake --build build
 ```

-# Running
+## Running
 Run with `cd asset; ../build/gui/gui`.
 You may specify number of players, expansion level, etc with some command line options:
 ```